 "God Is a Woman" was the third single off of Ariana Grande’s Grammy Award-winning album Sweetener, released in 2018.
-Today, Grande debuts her seventh fragrance named after the hit song.
+Grande then debuted her ninth fragrance named after the hit song.

 I'm sure I don't have to tell you this, but Ariana Grande is one of the biggest names in pop music—and really, one of the biggest stars on the planet.
-There's her most recent album Positions, an upcoming stint on The Voice, and her foray into beauty, so she’s not slowing down anytime soon.
+There's her hit album Positions, her stint on The Voice, and her foray into beauty, so she’s not slowing down anytime soon.